-Other UWSNs routing protocols, such as Dynamic Source Routing (DSR), Time division Multiple Access (TDMA), Focused beam Routing (FBR), Directional Flooding-Based (DFR), and Depth-Based Routing (DBR) are found in [2][8][11][12].
+Other UWSNs routing protocols, such as Dynamic Source Routing (DSR), Focused beam Routing (FBR), Directional Flooding-Based (DFR), and Depth-Based Routing (DBR) are found in [6][13][16][17].

 The remainder of this paper is organized as follows.
-In Section II, the functionality and performance issues of VBF, HH-VBF, VBVA, and ES-VBF location-based routing protocols which will be used in a comparison with our algorithm are discussed.
+In Section II, the behavior and performance issues of VBF, HH-VBF, VBVA, ES-VBF, and CVBF location-based routing protocols, which will be used in a comparison with our algorithm, are discussed.
 Section III presents the details of the proposed algorithm.
-In Section IV, we show the performance results of the proposed algorithm.
-Finally, we draw the main conclusions in Section V.
+In Section IV, the performance under varying the number of clusters are discussed.
+Then, we show the performance results of the proposed algorithm in Section V. Finally, we draw the main conclusions in Section VI.

 II.
-REVIEW OF LOCATION-BASED ROUTING PROTOCOLS
+LOCATION-BASED ROUTING PROTOCOLS: A REVIEW

-In this section, we discuss in brief four location-based routing protocols which we will choose to compare our algorithm with.
-These protocols are:
+In this section, we briefly discuss the five location-based routing protocols, which we will select to compare our algorithm with.
+These protocols are presented in the following: